 The changes in mood usually last only a few hours and rarely last more than a few days.
 Mood may change because people with this disorder are so sensitive to signs of rejection or criticism in their relationships.

 Many people with borderline personality disorder act impulsively, often resulting in self-harm.
-They may gamble, engage in unsafe sex, binge eat, drive recklessly, abuse substances, or overspend.
+They may gamble, engage in unsafe sex, binge eat, drive recklessly, have substance-use problems, or overspend.